Byron/gitoxide/README.md

    * assure multiple concurrent writes don't cause trouble
  * **take shortcuts, but not in quality**
    * binaries may use `anyhow::Error` exhaustively, knowing these errors are solely user-facing.
-   * libraries use light-weight custom errors implemented using `quick-error`.
+   * libraries use light-weight custom errors implemented using `quick-error` or `thiserror`.
    * internationalization is nothing we are concerned with right now.
    * IO errors due to insufficient amount of open file handles don't always lead to operation failure
  * **Cross platform support, including Windows**